nasim-raj-laskar/Bulls-and-Cows_/README.md

 •💬 Interactive Feedback: After each guess, you'll receive feedback on whether your guess was too low, too high, or correct.

-•💡 Hint System: If you struggle with your guesses, the game provides helpful tips after five incorrect attempts.

 ## Getting Started